Christmas Slime Recipe

 Directions to Make Your Christmas Slime Jar Faces

-- For the Rudolph Jar: Glue on your googly eyes and red pom pom.
+- For the Rudolph Jar: Glue on your googly eyes and the red pom pom.
 To make the antlers, tie one pipe cleaner around the jar lip.
 Cut two smaller pieces of pipe cleaner and then tie these around your two ends.

 - For this slime, you’ll need to use brown food coloring to dye your glue brown.